MyPilgrimage/MyPilgrimage.github.io/_posts/2025-01-15-my-first-post.md

 image:
  path: /assets/pics/20220226_Godray.jpg
  alt: Godrays
 description: "207 Days to Prepare.
-My first post!"
+My first post!..."

 ---

-> 207 Days to Prepare.
+> **207** Days to Prepare.
 North-Holland, The Netherlands.
 {: .prompt-info }

 Creating this page helps me with making a concrete plan and to share my plan with family and friends. <br />
 This way it feels like something that's actually in motion and I can easily explain to people what my idea/plan is. <br />